mrzepka/iRacingConsistencyTracker/README.md

 HOW TO USE IT:

+You will need to install https://github.com/jasondilworth56/iracingdataapi for this to work, but that can be done via pip.

 Line 11 - Add your iRacing email and your iRacing password

 Update _cust_id to the iRacing customer ID you want to grab data for